ossf/wg-best-practices-os-developers/docs/Secure-Coding-Guide-for-Python/CWE-664/CWE-426/README.md

 Setting the `--check-hash-based-pycs` to `default` or `never` skips integrity verification of the byte code against its source code and only compares timestamp and size.

+The following `noncompliant01.bash` code uses the Python standard library http.server as an example of a python process started from a bash script without hash-based verification:

 *[noncompliant01.bash](noncompliant01.bash):*

 ```bash
 # Non-compliant Code Example
 python3 -m http.server -b 127.0.0.42 8080
 ```

+An attacker can exploit this by manipulating the `PYTHONPATH` to inject their code that can go unnoticed without hash-based verification as shown in the following example:

 *[example01.bash](example01.bash)*